Yudi/DiscordChatExporter/.docs/Readme.md

 - [How to get Token and Channel IDs](Token-and-IDs.md)
 - [How to use message filters](Message-filters.md)
-- Export scheduling with CLI:
+- Export scheduling with the CLI:
   - [Windows](Scheduling-Windows.md)
   - [macOS](Scheduling-MacOS.md)
   - [Linux](Scheduling-Linux.md)

-## Video tutorial
+## Video Tutorial

 - Video by [NoIntro Tutorials](https://youtube.com/channel/UCFezKSxdNKJe77-hYiuXu3Q) (using DiscordChatExporter GUI)